-In Skyrim, There is a reference to the Headless Horseman - one of the main characters in Washington Irving’s The Legend of the Sleepy Hollow.
+In Skyrim, there is a reference to the Headless Horseman—one of the main characters in Washington Irving’s The Legend of the Sleepy Hollow.
 If you follow the road to Northwatch Keep, you will meet this headless entity.
 Hold on; don’t draw your weapon.
 Just follow him quietly and he will take you to an eerie-looking graveyard filled with skeletons.
-Hidden amidst flesh and bones will be treasure chest.
+Hidden amidst flesh and bones will be a treasure chest.
 You can unlock the chest to get access to magical weapons.
 Make sure your character has a high lockpick skill.

 7. The Legend of Zelda